Alizarin

 Alizarin is the main ingredient for the manufacture of the madder lake pigments known to painters as rose madder and alizarin crimson.
 Alizarin in the most common usage of the term has a deep red color, but the term is also part of the name for several related non-red dyes, such as Alizarine Cyanine Green and Alizarine Brilliant Blue.
-A notable use of alizarin in modern times is as a staining agent in biological research because it stains free calcium and certain calcium compounds a red or light purple color.
+A use of alizarin in modern times is as a staining agent in biological research because it stains free calcium and certain calcium compounds a red or light purple color.
 Alizarin continues to be used commercially as a red textile dye, but to a lesser extent than in the past.